novalabsxyz/libhelium/README.md

-Libhelium
+libhelium
 =========

-low-level, cross-platform interface to Helium routers and bridges
+An efficient, cross-platform interface to the Helium platform.

 Example
 =======